 History of Metal Detecting

 The ability to find metal from afar would have been useful in any era, but scientists only conceived of successful detection methods in the late 1800s.
-The history of the hobby begins there.

 Early machines that could create a magnetic field and measure the effect nearby metal had on this field were like any other technological first edition — large, clunky, and inefficient.

 Field use required a mobile power source and burned through battery power at a blistering pace.

 In 1925, Gerhard Fisher was granted the first patent for a metal detector.
 His design used a metal coil resonating at a radio frequency that was distorted by nearby metal.